 Specimen processing and ovarian injection requires about 45-60min to complete here, and is performed without anesthesia.
 The goal of ovarian PRP is to improve (“rejuvenate”) ovarian function and foster development of oocytes.
 When this succeeds, the hormonal profile changes and additional eggs appear to be developing in ovaries previously considered dormant.

-E. Scott Sills, MD PhD is the Principal Investigator for the only registered “ovarian rejuvenation” human research study in the United States, as listed with ClinicalTrials.gov .
-To date, Dr. Sills has completed more than 100 ovarian PRP procedures at CAG using an established methodology with precision laboratory support from RegenLab (Lausanne) .
+E. Scott Sills, MD PhD served as Principal Investigator for the first registered “ovarian rejuvenation” human research study in the United States, as listed with ClinicalTrials.gov .
+To date, Dr. Sills has safely completed nearly 200 ovarian PRP procedures at CAG using an established methodology with precision laboratory support from RegenLab (Lausanne) .
 Because ovarian PRP entails use of the patient’s own (autologous) tissue rather than donor platelets, there is no risk of cell rejection or graft-versus-host reaction.
 The procedure is generally well tolerated and there have been no adverse events, complications, or hospitalizations associated with PRP as performed by Dr. Sills.